Paul Hammant's Blog: Legacy App Rejuvenation

 Here’s a Gantt style view of the changes (say for the sake of argument there were 10 teams, but we’ll represent just four):

-We had advisors of course.
+We had advisers of course.
 One of the department’s architects enriched our knowledge of the entanglement of their system, and pushed us hard to implement the plan.
 We also had the counsel of a few of the senior managers within the department who wanted to see things improved.
 Lastly, halfway through, the bank filled some of the vacant missing director positions above us (head-hunting takes time).
 These fellows acclimated quickly, and endorsed the changes being made.

 Details as follows: